-Despite this, Duda scored highly in our research for design flexibility, matching Squarespace’s high score and gaining five stars out of five.
+Despite this, Duda scored highly in our research for design flexibility, scoring 5 out of 5.
 Duda’s main focus is on design – it aims to help users through its template structure, following best design practices.

-It’s a good idea to pick a template you love and that you don’t want to radically change, as you’ll quickly start to struggle if you try to push your design too far.
+It’s a good idea to pick a template you love and that you don’t want to radically change, since you’ll quickly start to struggle if you try to push your design too far.

 Duda comes packed with design features and ways to personalize your website, from over 100 font styles to a built-in photo editor.
 It also comes with the unusual perk of letting you create your own widgets and develop a tailored experience for your visitors.